 How many people will be on the course?
 Our virtual courses are limited to 10 delegates, although the platform allows for more, we believe 10 is a good group size to allow for breakout exercises, plenty of interaction, and an opportunity to ask questions in the group or directly to your tutor privately.

 You’ll also take part in activities designed for virtual courses, taking advantage of modern technologies to create fun games and quizzes to improve your learning experience.
+Here is some information on how the Virtual course works.

-Will I still get the same qualification as a classroom-based training course?
+Do I still get the same qualification as a classroom-based training course?
 Yes, there are no changes to the course content, learning objectives or assessment criteria.
 Meaning you gain the same qualification (subject to you passing the assessment) as you would in a classroom.
 You can be confident that the virtual training will be delivered as effectively as that offered in a classroom.

 How do you take the assessment on the virtual course?
 Your assessment will be sent to you just before it starts.
 It will be carried out under exam conditions with the trainer monitoring all candidates taking the course through their webcams.
 You’ll receive a declaration to sign (virtually), showing you agree with the assessment rules before starting your assessment.
 Any breach of the rules will result in the candidate being excluded in the same way as a classroom-based assessment.